arnbme/nyckelharpa/README.md

 Forced Arming is a two step process: An standard initial HSM arming that fails normally, followed by a second arming within 15 seconds that forces HSM to arm.
 It works from any arming source, including: keypads, locks, dashboards, and the HSM app

 1. Required Basic Setup:
-* Follow instrucions in Section 6 above, generating the NCKL-child-contact-sensors
+* Follow instructions in Section 6 above, generating the NCKL-child-contact-sensors

-2. When arming via Dashboard HSM Status, or using HE Keypad drivers: you must create some sort of alert in HSM's Configure Arming/Disarming/Cancel --> Configure Alerts for Arming Failures (contacts open) section, or HSM arms directly, ignoring all open contacts.
-Should you be using TTS messages, simply place the word "Warning" into Arming Alerts-->Audio Alerts setting on the same speech output devices used with Nyckelharpa.
-It will speak prior to Nyckelharpa's Arming Canceled Open Contact message.
+2. <b>Important!</b> When arming from the Dashboard HSM Status, HE Keypad drivers, or anything other than the Centralite keypad driver: an alert must be created in HSM's Configure Arming/Disarming/Cancel --> Configure Alerts for Arming Failures (contacts open) section, or HSM ignores all open contacts, then immediately arms.
+* Suggested solution:<br />
+Create a dummy Virtual Switch<br />
+Edit dummy Virtual device's settings, disable debug and text logging<br />
+In HSM's Configure Arming/Disarming/Cancel --> Configure Alerts --> Light Alerts: turn on the "dummy Virtual Switch".

 3. Setup HSM's devices for Forced Arming:
 * In Intrusion-Away, Intrusion-Home, and Intrusion-Night, "Contact Sensors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s)